 Fizik’s Arione R3 Versus EVO Saddle is a light and flexible performance road saddle made for “Snake” riders.
-According to Fizik’s Spine Concept EVO, a saddle selection system, Snake riders have high flexibility and no pelvic rotation while pedaling, requiring a waved saddle for optimal support, power generation, and comfort.
+According to Fizik’s Spine Concept EVO, a saddle selection system, Snake riders have high flexibility and no pelvic rotation while pedaling, with a waved saddle for optimal support, power generation, and comfort.
 In addition to its waved profile, this saddle features a full-length pressure relief channel that alleviates pressure on sensitive soft tissue and properly distributes the rider’s weight across the saddle.
-The Comfort Core foam padding beneath a Light Microtex cover ensures lasting comfort.
+Comfort Core foam padding beneath a Light Microtex cover ensures lasting comfort.
 The 7mm k:ium rails combined with a carbon reinforced shell deliver lightness and durability while the integrated clip system offers mounting versatility.

 Features & Specs:

 7mm k:ium rails.

 Comfort Core foam padding.

 Large Dimensions: 275x152 mm.

 Good concept, uncertain execution